jdasfd/withncbi_note/note/Pseudomonas.md

     >&2 echo
 done

+ls DOMAINS/*.replace.tsv | wc -l
+#216
+# now each DOMAINS/${domain}.replace.tsv has all proteins info that has the ${domain}
+# all 216 domains have their own tsv contained proteins from all strains

 for domain in $(cat pfam_domain.tsv | cut -f 2 | sort); do
     wc -l DOMAINS/${domain}.replace.tsv
 done |